davipowell08-spec/DSP24Afinalproject/README.md

 These hot air balloons overlook these new creatures’ home base, which is a gigantic waffle covered in sticky syrup and whipped cream.
 Humans cannot survive for long without sustenance or under constant fear; therefore, they must take action to reclaim their world or risk extinction.

-My project challenge was to incorporate some coding into my project.
-I used this to make the embedded eyes within the mutated food items twitch.
+My project challenge was to use some coding in my project.
+My goal is to make some of the eyes move using code.
-The challenge I overcame was adjusting the settings for the challenge and correcting the eye position.
+I am particularly fond of the eyes on the cherry as it incorporates both interactable features and code.

 Assets used in game